kouhei1970/AtomJoy2024June/README.md

 ### Mode 3
 - This is the developer's favorite mode.
-- Holding the left button on the front of the ATOMJoy while turning on the switch will activate Mode 3.
+- Holding the left button on the front of ATOMJoy while turning on the switch will activate Mode 3.
 It cannot be changed until the switch is turned off.
 - Mode 3 reverses the left and right stick operations of Mode 2.
 However, the function of the front button does not change.

 ### Impact Stop Function
 - If a significant impact occurs, the motors will automatically stop.

+### Telemetry Function
+When you connect a cable from your PC to the USB-C port of the ATOMS3 on the Atom JoyStick, it will be powered and operate without needing to turn on the switch.
+During this time, if you open your preferred serial communication terminal on the PC (e.g., PlatformIO’s Serial Monitor), various real-time information about the device will be displayed.
+You can save this data to log it.